Thermodynamics - Interview Questions

 FAQ

-Thermodynamics is the branch of physical science that deals with the relationship between heat and other forms of energy such as mechanical, electrical, chemical etc.
+Thermodynamics is the branch of physical science that deals with the relationship between heat, work, temperature, and forms of energy such as mechanical, electrical, chemical etc.

 The key concept of Thermodynamics is that heat is a form of energy that corresponds to a proportional amount of mechanical work.